Siddy212/canvas-es/README.md

    - `SNES` - A gray/purple style using Super Nintendo colors.
    - `Famicom` - A red/gold style using Nintendo Famicom colors.
    - `Retro` - A striped vintage color scheme.
+   - `Custom` - Directs to the theme-customizations folder for your `Distribution`.
+Custom `colors.xml`, `Art` folders, `Icon` folders, and a `wallpaper` can be set.

 - `Theme Font Size` - enables you to change the size of the fonts displayed in the theme.
-It will also scale the size of the grid and carousel.
+It will also scale the size of the system carousel.
-   - `Small` - good for display on tvs and computer monitors.
+   - `Small` - good for display on tvs and  large handheld screens at 6 inches or larger.
-   - `Medium` - good for display on tvs and computer monitors.
-   - `Large` - good for display on large handheld screens at 6 inches or larger.
+   - `Medium` - good for display on handheld screens at 3.5 inches or larger.
-   - `Extra Large` - good for display on small handheld screens at 6 inches or below.
-Disables most metadata.
+   - `Large` - good for display on small handheld screens at 3.5 inches or smaller.

+- `Metadata` - enables you to disable the game details and only display the image.
+   - `On`
+   - `Off`

+- `Metadata` - enables you to disable the game details and only display the image.
+   - `On`
+   - `Off`

+   ## **Gamelist Theme Options**

+- `Metadata Image Type` - enables you to change the image above the metadata.
+   - `Image` - Show only the scraped game image.
+   - `Miximage` - Compile a Miximage with boxart, marquee, and screenshot.

+- `Automatic Grid Size` - enables you to change the number of rows for the `Grid` view when `Default Grid Size` is set to `Automatic`.
+It will scale correctly to optimize screen space per system.
+   - `2 Rows`
+   - `3 Rows`
+   - `4 Rows`
+   -
+  - `Automatic Grid-Detailed Size` - enables you to change the number of columns for the `Grid-Detailed` view when `Default Grid Size` is set to `Automatic`.
+It will scale correctly to optimize screen space per system.
+   - `2 Rows`
+   - `3 Rows`
+   - `4 Rows`

 ### **Preview of Variants and Color Schemes**